HughP/dnj-corpus/README.md

 ###### Functional units
 Functional units are sets of graphemes that work together to bring meaning to a reader.
 In the English 〈ch〉 functions as a functional unit.
 The reader needs to parse the letters as a single unit as they map an orthographic representation to a phonological representation.

-The following is a list of functional units an their phonological representations.
+The following is a list of functional units ans their phonological representations.
 The tonal patterns are written as Perl RegularExpressions in angle brackets. `\s` indicates a space (word boundaries), `*` indicates some letters, and the tone marks themselves - represent themselves.

 ```
 A a